hetalang/heta-specifications/syntax.md

 1. The first use of a namespace block with a new space name initializes the `namespace` (in the same manner as the `#setNS` action).

 1. To clarify the type of the namespace, one of the reserved words `abstract` or `concrete` should be used.
 The default type is `concrete`.

+1. The statement must be finalized with semicolon `;` or must include `begin/end` block part.

 1. The block is organized as follows: